This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 A Hawaii cerebral palsy lawyer is a crucial advocate who will help make this entire process more comfortable.

-Look for a lawyer with the right kind of expertise and experience, not just a good lawyer practicing general law.
-You need a specialist, someone who has handled and won these cases and who has worked with families like yours.
+Look for a lawyer with the right expertise and experience, not just a good lawyer practicing general law.
+You need a specialist who has handled and won these cases and worked with families like yours.

-Search for your family’s lawyer through the state bar association, references from other parents, and local community groups that advocate for the disabled.
+Search for your family’s lawyer through the state bar association, references from other parents, and local community groups that advocate for people with disabilities.

 Raising a child with cerebral palsy comes with challenges, but the process of filing a lawsuit to get justice shouldn’t be one of them.